-Lives which could shape the future of our country, someone’s son, brother or sister to another, yet these relations could not bind them to fight it out.
+Lives could shape the future of our country, someone’s son, brother, or sister to another, yet these relations could not bind them to fight it out.

 Problem starts at home, we try to see our kids as subjects to satisfy our unfulfilled dreams.
 At first the kids enjoy it like every new toy given to it, we want out kids to learn music, to dance, to skate to draw and yet score a perfect ten on ten in every exam.

-We instill in them, ambitions which are not backed by passions.
-The pressure to score is so high that parents tend to forget that the children are reading and writing but not knowing.
-We deprive our kids of ideational reasoning and make then mainframes of computers itself.
-The idea that the child has to succeed becomes the one line agenda that the society and the parents expect, and failure is not acceptable.
+We instill in them, ambitions that are not backed by passions.
+The pressure to score is so high that parents tend to forget that their children are reading and writing but do not know.
+We deprive our kids of ideational reasoning and make the mainframes of computers themselves.
+The idea that the child has to succeed becomes the one-line agenda that society and the parents expect, and failure is not acceptable.

 We fail to sit down with our children and ask them what they want to do with their lives and push then towards what we think is right for them, how rational is that.

-Sooner or later the last straw is broken and failure steps in, the problem is that the child and the parents can’t handle failure because they are never exposed to it.
+Sooner or later the last straw is broken and failure steps in, the problem are that the child and the parents can’t handle failure because they are never exposed to it.
 One failure and you ostracize the child so much that the child begins to feel this is the end of life.
-Here starts the vicious cycle of self-destruction, negative thoughts leading to negative actions, loss of morale and break down of self-esteem.
+Here starts the vicious cycle of self-destruction, negative thoughts leading to negative actions, loss of morale, and breakdown of self-esteem.

 It’s actually here that the early signs of depression can be caught, the child starts to stay in isolation, annoyed by the company of anyone and everyone, excessive anger and fault finding, lack of concentration, lack of interest in almost anything and not to mention the loss of good health.